 Friends and readers often ask me for travel advice, so I wanted to make an ultimate list of resources that I use frequently to aid in budget travel.

 OSPREY Aether 70 Backpack – I’ve had three backpacks, two of them 40 L and this one 70 L. The other weren’t comfortable or sturdy.
-Osprey is a good, sturdy brand and I have no complaints about this pack so far.
+Osprey is a high-quality brand and I have no complaints about this pack so far.
 I fill my bag about half full so it is suitable to carry on.
 Really, you don’t need 70 liters to travel indefinitely (in warm weather at least), but it is nice to have the extra room to store food while on the go.
 A good bag makes all the difference when you’re tired, hangry, and walking around looking for accommodation.
 Do not cheap out when it comes to a backpack.

 Klean Kanteen Stainless Steel Bottle with Sport Cap – I’ve been through many water bottles, but this has been my favorite.
 BPA free, can hold hot and cold liquids, has a loop for easy carrying, and a sport cap so it is Lianne-proof and won’t spill easily.
 It also makes it easily accessible to swig water instead of twisting off the cap.
 When traveling, we fill up our bottles with clean water with every opportunity to avoid having to buy plastic bottles.
 I would recommend the silver one, as opposed to the painted colors, because the paint has been chipping off.
 Adam’s silver one still looks great.